 Windows on upper floors shall be smaller in size than the modal windows on the ground floor and shall encompass a smaller proportion of the Façade surface area.

-Window in masonry Façades should include a structural lintel above to express the conveyance of Building weight.
+Windows in masonry Façades should include a structural lintel above to express the conveyance of Building weight.
 A similar method using wood trim can be used on wood-clad Façades.

 The top sill of Storefront windows shall be at least eight feet above the adjacent sidewalk.